 If you followed the link generated earlier by renderBeamer, you will now see the job submission window with several fields and settings.
 If you didn’t follow the link or it didn’t work, you can do it manually by locating your project in the Projects panel, finding the scene file within the project folder (in your folder structure look for the folder called “data”, i.e. Project_name/data/SceneName.max), and clicking on it to open the job window.

-You can choose between three priorities when submitting a job: High, Medium, and Low (more info on Pricing page and FAQ page).
-You can also view the current queue on the farm, which should help you inform your decision about selecting the priority.
+You can choose between three priorities when submitting a job: High, Medium, and Low (more info about priorities on Pricing page and FAQ page).
+You will also see information about the queue length for each priority, which should help you decide which priority to use.

 When the job has started rendering, you can check the real-time progress of currently processed frames.
 To do that, just select the render job from the main project list and then click the arrow on the top right side to open the progress panel.